-The entire cooperative community of Hausmania reminded me of the grungy feeling of Tacheles in Berlin.
+The street art cooperative community of Hausmania reminded me of the grungy feeling of Tacheles in Berlin.

-These days, people know Norway for more than just its beautiful fjords and blonde women.
-With the addition of the world-renowned Oslo opera house and the renovation of the harbor district along the Oslo fjord, the Norwegian city has established itself as a potential capital of art and design of Scandinavia aside Copenhagen and Stockholm.
+With the addition of the world-renowned Oslo opera house and the renovation of the harbor district along the Oslo fjord, the Norwegian city has established itself as a potential capital of street art and design of Scandinavia aside Copenhagen and Stockholm.
 Whether via car, train, boat or plane, the contemporary faces of the Opera House greet visitors upon entering the city.
 This amazing piece of architectural genius sports the title as the only opera house in the world that allows visitors to walk all the way from the front entrance to tip top, all while ascending the diagonal slant of the roof – at your own risk of course.

 From here the barista directed me to check out an art collective up the street called Hausmania.
 After having viewed nearly every art gallery in every city that I’d visited, I assumed that I was just going for another run around the same old track.
 I wandered on through the back gate of this collection of houses.
 After poking around the inner yard looking through the varied graffiti artwork, someone kick started their motorcycle and left the gate, locking it behind him.
 Now, I was left standing alone in the middle of the central yard of this artist co-op with a camera around my neck without the slightest idea of an exit strategy.
 I wasn’t even sure whether this place was private or open to the public, but after wandering around for a bit I stumbled upon a few people sleeping at the rear of the yard.